Paweł Zyzak: Biography

 From October 2008 to April 2009 he worked as an archivist at the Institute of National Remembrance in Kraków.

 He was active in the Republican League and the Law and Justice Youth Forum in Bielsko-Biała, of which he was chairman.
 During the 2006 Polish local elections, he unsuccessfully ran for a position on the city council of Bielsko-Biała from the third position on Law and Justice's party list, gaining 384 votes (3.74%).
 Subsequently, he left the party.

-Zyzak has created and written for such periodicals as "Zakaz Skrętu w Lewo” (Turning left is prohibited) (which he founded), "W prawo zwrot!” (right turn, in the sense of military drill), and was an editor of the Law and Justice-associated publication "Zapis Śląski" (the Silesian record) until 2006.
+Zyzak has created and written for such periodicals as "Zakaz Skrętu w Lewo" (Turning left is prohibited) (which he founded), "W prawo zwrot!" (right turn, in the sense of military drill), and was an editor of the Law and Justice-associated publication "Zapis Śląski" (the Silesian record) until 2006.

 Zyzak gained publicity for publishing a book about Lech Wałęsa entitled "Lech Wałęsa – idea i historia.
-Biografia polityczna legendarnego przywódcy „Solidarności” do 1988 roku" (Lech Wałęsa - idea and history.
+Biografia polityczna legendarnego przywódcy "Solidarności" do 1988 roku" (Lech Wałęsa - idea and history.
 Biography of Solidarity's legendary political leader to 1988), which was based upon his master dissertation and was published in 2009 by Arcana.
 The book won him the 2010 Józef Mickiewicz Literary Award.
 That same year, he also became a laureate of the Jacek Maziarski Award.

 Since 2009, he has published a personal blog on the website Niezalezna.pl.
 He currently also writes for such periodicals as the bi-monthly Arcana, Gazeta Polska, Niezależna Gazeta Polska, Nowe Państwo, and Niezależna Gazeta Polska - Nowe Państwo.

 In 2013, on the 35th anniversary of the Żywiec bus catastrophe, he published a monograph entitled "Tajemnica Wilczego Jaru" (The secret of the Wolf Ravine) on the topic of this road accident.

 Co-founder and, since 2014, president of the management board of the welfare co-operation "Strzelec".

-Between 2013-2015 he took part in the "OWES Subregionu Południowego” project, within the framework of Priorytet VII – Promocja Integracji Społecznej, Działanie 7.2 Przeciwdziałanie wykluczeniu i wzmocnieniu sektora Ekonomii Społecznej.
+Between 2013 and 2015 he took part in the "OWES Subregionu Południowego" project, within the framework of Priorytet VII – Promocja Integracji Społecznej, Działanie 7.2 Przeciwdziałanie wykluczeniu i wzmocnieniu sektora Ekonomii Społecznej.
 Projekt oferował szkolenia i doradztwo m.in. w zakresie podejmowania i prowadzenia działalności w ramach spółdzielni socjalnej, marketingu i technik sprzedaży, etc.

 Vice-president of Innovation Centre FIRE.
 President of the Association "Republican Movement".
 Member of the Program Council of the Association of Creators for the Polish Commonwealth.

 A permanent Polish correspondent for Radio Chicago and an expert on US affairs.
-He is also a permanent columnist for "Kurier Chicago” and the Canadian "Goniec”.
+He is also a permanent columnist for Kurier Chicago and the Canadian Goniec.
 Head editor of the online portal History and Diplomacy.

 Currently, Zyzak also serves as Chief Expert at the Polish Investment and Trade Agency.
 In September 2017 he took part in the Transatlantic Fellows Program in Washington, D.C., organized by the World Affairs Journal.

 On 6 September 2022, Zyzak started his service as Polish Consul-General in Chicago.
+He has since taken the position First Dean of the Chicago Consular Corps.
+He ended his mission in Chicago in June 2024.